 These compact, cute pups make great apartment dogs for active city dwellers, though they can also thrive in small or single-person households.
 They can also be a bit territorial and yappy.
 If you want an energetic, sassy dog who will keep you on your toes, alert you to any dangers, and love you unconditionally, the Affenhuahua may be the right dog for you!

-See below for all Affenhuahua facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Affenhuahuas!

 Affenhuahua Dog Breed Picture